-How To Check And Pay My Traffic Fine In The UK
+How To Check and Pay The Traffic Fine Tickets Online In The UK

 There was a time when fixed and average speed cameras didn’t exist, and the most likely way of accruing endorsements (now better known as penalty points) on your licence was to miss seeing the local policeman pointing a ‘speed gun’ at your car as you edged above the posted limit.
 Those days have long since passed, and the rise in digital technology now means that drivers are faced with a plethora of different roadside devices.